employees working on their computers

 This ratio measures the proportion of employees in a specific function relative to the entire workforce, helping companies understand their staffing distribution.

-Function Employees as % of Total Employees = (Employees in the Function / Total Employees) * 100
+Function as % of Employees = (Employees in the Function / Total Employees) * 100

 Tracking this ratio can reveal whether particular departments are overstaffed or understaffed when compared to industry standards.